-- A. Obtain history of current event; inquire about recent crisis, toxic exposure, drugs, alcohol, emotional trauma, and suicidal or homicidal ideation. - B. Obtain past history; inquire about previous psychiatric and medical problems, medications.
+- A. Obtain history of current event from patient, bystanders, family and or other - first responders; inquire about recent crisis, toxic exposure, drugs, alcohol, emotional trauma, and suicidal or homicidal ideation. - B. Obtain past history; inquire about previous psychiatric and medical problems, medications.